wky0422/PlantPTM/README.md

 5. case study on GPA1

-We predicted all potential pho sites of G α (GPA1) in Arabidopsis G protein using PlantPTM, and further utilized AlphaFold3 to perform structural predictions for Gα-Gβ-Gγ based on experimentally-verified phosphorylation sites in the Gα subunit, displaying the C-terminal domain of all potential phosphorylation sites.
+   - [case study](https://github.com/wky0422/PlantPTM/tree/main/case_study): We predicted all potential pho sites of G α (GPA1) in Arabidopsis G protein using PlantPTM, and further utilized AlphaFold3 to perform structural predictions for Gα-Gβ-Gγ based on experimentally-verified phosphorylation sites in the Gα subunit, displaying the C-terminal domain of all potential phosphorylation sites.

 ![GPA1](./images/GPA1.png)

 ## Citation